aparajaya18-star/soft-atlas/README.md

 For Task 4, a simple Node.js + Express backend was created to demonstrate frontend–backend communication.
 A GET API endpoint returns sample JSON data, which is fetched in the React frontend and displayed on the Home page, confirming successful integration.

+Note: Backend runs locally for demonstration purposes.
+GitHub Pages hosts the frontend only.

 ## Features

 Responsive layout